-Jessica strives to find timely and cost-effective solutions to all manner of negligence, contractual, commercial leasing, transportation and construction-related disputes.
-She is a capable negotiator, and has successfully represented her clients' interests before several environmental tribunals and all levels of Court in Alberta.
-Recently, Jessica was a key member of a team which successfully defended two applications for leave to appeal to the Supreme Court of Canada on a variety of administrative issues arising from a tribunal's decision not to grant an applicant standing.
+Jessica has successfully represented her clients’ interests before several environmental tribunals and all levels of Court in Alberta.
+Recently, she was a key member of a team which successfully defended two applications for leave to appeal to the Supreme Court of Canada.

 Energy, Environmental & Regulatory